BUAA-BDA/ridesharing-LMD/README.md

 batchRunSyn.py: a python script to run the experiments on synthetic datasets

-batchRunOlist.py: a python script to run the experiments on olist datasets
+batchRunOlist.py: a python script to run the experiments on Olist datasets

-**Cainiao dataset**: For the cainiao dataset, please request for the dataset in the [website of Tianchi](https://tianchi.aliyun.com/competition/entrance/231581/introduction), as we do not have the permit to distribute the dataset.